gongahkia/the-archives/python/circle_descend/README.md

+> FUA to refine the files `scrape.py` and `sorter.py`

 # `circle descend`

-a [Crossclimb](https://www.linkedin.com/games/crossclimb/) bot that plays it for you
+A [Crossclimb](https://www.linkedin.com/games/crossclimb/) bot that plays the game for you.

+* guesser.py: generates a list of all 4-letter words based off [this repo](https://github.com/dwyl/english-words)

 ## usage